-- Be sure the engine and exhaust are cool before washing. - Avoid applying degreaser to seals, brake pads, and tires. - Avoid all harsh chemicals, solvents, detergents, and household cleaning products such as ammonia-based window cleaners - Gasoline, brake fluid, and coolant will damage the finish of painted and plastic surfaces: wash them off immediately. - Avoid wire brushes, steel wool, and all other abrasive pads or brushes. - Use care when washing the windshield, headlight lens, and other plastic parts as they can easily be scratched. - Avoid using pressure washers; water can penetrate seals and electrical components and damage your motorcycle.
+- Be sure the engine and exhaust are cool before washing. - Avoid applying degreaser to seals, brake pads, and tires. - Always use non-abrasive wax and cleaner/polisher. - Avoid all harsh chemicals, solvents, detergents, and household cleaning products such as ammonia-based window cleaners. - Gasoline, brake fluid, and coolant will damage the finish of painted and plastic surfaces: wash them off immediately. - Avoid wire brushes, steel wool, and all other abrasive pads or brushes. - Use care when washing the windshield, headlight lens, and other plastic parts as they can easily be scratched. - Avoid using pressure washers; water can penetrate seals and electrical

-Avoid spraying water in delicate areas such as in air intakes, fuel system, brake components, electrical components, muffler outlets, and fuel tank openings.
+- components and damage your motorcycle. - Avoid spraying water in delicate areas such as in air intakes, fuel system, brake components, electrical components, muffler outlets, and fuel tank openings.